ShirLicht/Favorite-Links-App/README.md

             4.open the folder that the mongoDB is installed in, get into the bin folder and open the mongo.exe file (For example - "C:\Program Files\MongoDB\Server\4.0\bin\mongo.exe")

-            5.create a new database called 'favorite-links' by running the command:                   'use favorite-links'.
+            5.In the mongo.exe file create a new database called 'favorite_links' by running the command:
+            'use favorite_links'.

-            6.create a new collection called 'links' by running the command:
+            6.After creating the 'favorite_links' db - create a new collection inside the db called 'links' by running the command:
               'db.createCollection("links")'.

-     Server -
+     (B) Server -
             insatll Node.js:
             https://nodejs.org/en/